tnichols217/notes/APBiology/8/Notes/Worksheets/2 - Elephants 2.md

 > [!question] What stood out from this PSA?

-### Tusklessness population case study
+## Tusklessness population case study

-.

 Watch the video clip at <http://www.hhmi.org/biointeractive/selection-tuskless-elephants>

-Use the following data and information from the video to answer the questions that follow.

-What is unusual about the elephant populations found in Gorongosa now?
+> [!question] What is unusual about the elephant populations found in Gorongosa now?

-How does an elephant use its tusks?
+> [!question] How does an elephant use its tusks?

-What would probably happen to a male elephant that doesn’t have tusks?
+> [!question] What would probably happen to a male elephant that doesn’t have tusks?

 Therefore, tusklessness in male elephants is a (rare/common) trait.

-How did the civil war affect elephant populations?
+> [!question] How did the civil war affect elephant populations?

-Dr. Poole noticed a high proportion of tuskless elephants after the war.
+> [!question] Dr. Poole noticed a high proportion of tuskless elephants after the war.
 But why did males still have their tusks?

-What was the selective pressure that increased the numbers of tuskless elephants?
+> [!question] What was the selective pressure that increased the numbers of tuskless elephants?

-Explain how this selective pressure shifted the population to be more tuskless.
+> [!question] Explain how this selective pressure shifted the population to be more tuskless.

-Write an explanation based on natural selection for the high incidence of tusklessness among female elephants in Gorongosa.Highlight vocab: variation, differential reproduction, trait, variation, inherit, DNA
+> [!question] Write an explanation based on natural selection for the high incidence of tusklessness among female elephants in Gorongosa.Highlight vocab: variation, differential reproduction, trait, variation, inherit, DNA

 In elephants, no tusks (t) is sex-linked recessive tusks (T).
 If a tuskless female mates with a male with tusks, what % females and males will be tusk-less?